githubdoe/DFTFringe/README.md

 # DFTFringe
 DFTFringe Telescope Mirror interferometry analysis Program.
 This is the successor to OpenFringe which is a Telescope Mirror interferometry analysis program.
-This code depends on QT, OpenCV, and qwtPlot.
+This code depends on QT, OpenCV, QWT, Armadillo, Lapack and BLAS.

 You can find tutorials at https://youtu.be/wWdG3wrGAbM